 Longview offers over 180 restaurants, cafes, grills and other dining venues, from small local eateries to national chain restaurants.

 Cuisine choices include traditional American fare, Mexican, Italian, Bar-B-Que, hamburgers, seafood, Asian, and more.

 East Texas Regional Airport is a county owned, public use airport located eight nautical miles south of the central business district of Longview at 269 Terminal Circle.
 Phone the airport at 903.643.3031.

 Its IATA identifier "GGG" is derived from its prior name, Gregg County Airport.
 Scheduled airline service to the Dallas-Fort Worth International Airport is provided by American Airlines/American Eagle.

 The airport also supports extensive general aviation aircraft and services.

-Amtrak and Railroad Service
+Amtrak and Rail Service

 Two freight railroads serve the area: Burlington Northern Santa Fe and the Union Pacific.

 Although forged from a rich history in the oil and gas industry, Longview has a strong health care industry, manufacturing and technology.
 Among the largest employers in Longview, along with their approximate number of employees, are the following:

 Colleges and Universities